 A brief one here: a demon from Herrick that takes the form of a pagan god.
 It aids people who want to harm themselves by destroying their own capacity for love.
 Love, in medieval theology, being one of the forms of God, and that humans should love being one of the commands of God, this is a sort of damnation.
 On reading critics of Herrick there’s a statement that this really is Cupid and that the cup is a trick of the real Cupid to punish the poet for forsaking the cause of love. and that he will love regardless.
 I prefer my interpretation for Ars Magica purposes, but suit yourself.
-Stats for the impish version eventually.
+Stats at the end.

 A crystal vial Cupid brought,